alberto-torres/alberto-torres.github.io/css-inline-sizes/README.md

 - Load the demo in your web browser
 - Lower your bandwidth using the inspector tool on your browser and reload the page.
 - Use the responsive design mode to resize the screen as the page loads.
+- Disable your cache if you want reload page and test again

 ### Links: